clehner/nct/README.md

 Commands that require unlocking the wallet will prompt you to enter your passphrase using a pinentry program.

+Configuration for communicating with namecoind is read from `~/.namecoin/namecoin.conf`.

 ### Commands

 #### `list`